joaocosteira/test_seguranca/README.md

 # test_seguranca
-Exemplo de utilização do sonarqube no github. ola
+Exemplo de utilização do sonarqube no github.